IBM/UAE/Supervised/README.md

 # Supervised Attack
-Code for MINE-based attack of MinMax and Binary Search algorithms
+Code for MINE-based supervised attack of MinMax and Binary Search algorithms

 # Software Version
 The program is developed under Tensorflow-gpu 1.12.0.
 Note that we use Keras embedded inside Tensorflow.